 Convict Lives at the Cascades Female Factory (Volume 2)

-The latest publication from Convict Women's Press Inc was launched on the 22nd April, 2018 by Her Excellency Professor the Honourable Kate Warner, AC, Governor of Tasmania.
+Launched on the 22nd April, 2018 by Her Excellency Professor the Honourable Kate Warner, AC, Governor of Tasmania.

 Convict Lives at the Cascades Female Factory (Volume 2) features the fascinating lives of 29 female convicts who spent time in the Cascades Female Factory, between 1829 and 1855.
 The women range from young offenders to prosperous matriarchs; from tough customers to those educated enough to write letters home.
 Some got through the convict system fairly easily; some struggled, committing offence after offence – insolence, neglect of work, theft.
 Some had children, some did not.
 Many saw their children die.
 Some died in childbirth.